chris-fellows/cf-file-system-connection/README.md

 CFFileSystemMobile (.NET Maui)
 ------------------------------
 A .NET Maui application that allows the file system to be managed remotely without having to connect the phone to a computer via USB cable.
+It is also possible to configure the list of users, security key and associated permissions.

 The application hosts an instance of the FileSystemRequestHandler class.